 Economic Vitality Incentive Plan (EVIP)

-This is an ongoing process in the City of Westland and as we look to maintain an All American City that its residents can be proud of, we will continually look for future ways to reduce costs in providing employee compensation while being able to retained qualified individuals to serve you.
+This is an ongoing process in the City of Westland and as we look to maintain an All American City that its residents can be proud of, we will continually look for future ways to collaborate services, projects and resources.

 With highest regards,